amauricio/junkshell/README.md

 ## How it works

 Junkshell utilizes an old technique based on `junk codes`.
 Essentially, it involves reserving a large chunk of memory and filling it with junk code.
 The shellcode is then placed at the end of this `junk code` and executed.
 This approach allows for bypassing AV/EDR detection, as the trick lies in using valid instructions instead of traditional `NOPs` to fill the memory.
 While `NOPs` are typically ignored by AV/EDR, using instructions like `xor eax, 0` or `sub eax, 0`, which do nothing but are still valid instructions, helps achieve successful execution of the shellcode.
+Check my [blog post](https://synawk.com/blog/junkshell-a-naive-approach-to-bypass-av-edr) for more details.

 Finally the AV/EDR stops the analysis because the payload is too long to be analyzed.
 The ammount of `junk code` is generate randomly always above 10000 bytes.